MWSPA Patrol Policy Manual

 Alcohol and Drug Policy

 Alcohol and illegal drug use while in uniform and /or on duty is not permitted at any time and results in conduct unbecoming leading to immediate dismissal.
+We have an 8 hours 'bottle to bindings' policy.
+Patrollers must not consume alchohol within 8 hours prior to signing in for a duty day.
+This means a on duty patroller must not consume alcohol after 12:30am on a duty day.
 In addition, use of alcohol by members off duty must not result in behaviour unbecoming of a patroller while on Mt.
-Washington Ski Patrol Association premises (e.g. volunteer chalet) If a patroller contravenes either of these policies, the Conduct and Attendance Committee will be notified and will give the patroller a verbal warning on the first offence, a written warning and/or suspension on the second offence, and will expel the patroller from patrol membership on the third offence.
+Washington Ski Patrol Association premises (e.g. volunteer chalet).
+Members may not wear their patrol jacket while on the premise of a bar or restaurant while consuming alchohol.
+If a patroller contravenes either of these policies, the Conduct and Attendance Committee will be notified and will give the patroller a verbal warning on the first offence, a written warning and/or suspension on the second offence, and will expel the patroller from patrol membership on the third offence.

 Policy on Minors and Alcohol